elvisimprsntr/siriproxy-ipcam/README.md

 A Bit on Pictures
 -----------------
-- Pictures that are at least 640 pixels in width with be centered on the screen.  iOS will resize wider photos to fit on the screen.
+- Pictures that are at least 640 pixels in width with be centered on the screen.  iOS will resize wider photos to fit.
 - Pictures with 3x2 aspect ratio fill the screen, leaving room for the Siri bar.
 - iOS seems to support multiple picture formats.
 I have have used jpg, jpeg, png files.
 Not sure about other formats.
 - I have noticed pictures are antimated differently depending on the picture format.
 Example: .png files rotate in.   .jpg file will scroll in.
 I haven't explored using different file formats and how they are antimated.